cytoscape/cytoscape/README.md

 The option `-fae` is short for "fail at end", which allows the build to continue even if unit tests fail.
 When Maven is done, you can find the application in `gui-distribution/assembly/target/cytoscape`.

+## New in 3.3.0: Core Apps
+___Core Apps___ are Cytoscape apps originally from the core distribution.
+They are located in their own separate GitHub repositories.
+Cytoscape depends on the latest version of each core app deployed to the Nexus repository, so you don't need to build core apps to build Cytoscape core.

+### Checking out core apps
+Assume you are in the top level directory of Cytoscape project. ```./cy.sh apps``` will check out every core app into the ```apps``` subdirectory.
+Each is hosted in its own GitHub repository, and changes can be committed directly to each directory.
+To test changes, simply install the JAR using the App Manager or copy to the ~/CytoscapeConfiguration/3/apps/installed directory

+### Updating core apps
+When a core app update is ready to be pushed to the App Store and the development version of Cytoscape, there are a few steps you need to follow.
+Before releasing, the version number must be a non-SNAPSHOT version, and the core app must not depend on SNAPSHOT APIs.

+1. Deploy to Nexus using ```mvn deploy``` - note that you will need to have our repository properly configured in ~/.m2/settings.xml to do this.
+1. Update the gui-distribution/assembly/pom.xml file in Cytoscape core to depend on the new version of the core app.
+1. Submit the new core app to the App Store using the web-based submission process at apps.cytoscape.org.
+1. Update the core app's version for future development - i.e. if the last release was 3.3.1, update it to 3.3.2-SNAPSHOT.

 ## Notes for Windows Developers
 Windows implementations of Git and other tools differ slightly from the above.